Asking Why to Uncover Assumptions

 Posted on June 5, 2020 by Riccardo

 Recently, I worked in a project that enabled users to record measurements.
-We decided to prioritize bugs and rapidly noticed a ton of issues related to timezones.
-Who would have guessed?!
+While prioritizing bugs, we noticed a ton of issues related to timezones—who would have guessed?!

-We made a mistake.
-We started with a solution (i.e. timezones).
-Asking why allowed us to ladder up to the problem.
-This is where we uncovered the assumption (i.e. users need to compare across timezones).
-Finally, we found a cheap way to validate it and discovered the problem was not there in the first place.
+We made a mistake: we started with a solution (i.e. timezones).
+Asking why allowed us to ladder up to the problem space.
+Here, we uncovered an assumption (i.e. users need to compare across timezones), found a cheap way to validate it and discovered the problem was not there in the first place.

 PinkLetter